Did you know your postural state is directly connected to your stress responses?

 We all experience stress.
 While we can’t always control the amount of stress in our lives, we can learn to respond to it differently.

-In the rush of each day, you may forget to attend to your body’s signals.
-Study of the Alexander Technique teaches you to pay attention to what you do and how you do it.
+In the midst of each day, you may forget to attend to your body’s signals.
+Study with Constance will teach you to pay attention to what you do and how you do it.
 You will learn how to bring your neuromusculoskeletal system back to a calm and balanced state of being, improving your moods, and the shape, tone and feel of your body.
-You learn to re-stabilize and recuperate from stressful situations and respond with more choice.
+You learn to re-stabilize, self-regulate and recuperate from stressful situations, breathe fully and respond with more choice.
 As you practice expanding the boundaries of your usual field of attention, you are able to handle multiple concerns without freezing up or contracting into your old patterns of tension.
-You become more effective, more resilient and experience more pleasure in life.
-Working through the body to get to the Being, your new habit is to embody wholeness and choice.